Main Menu

 To accommodate the consumer’s preferences (such as dietary requests).

-The parties to whom we disclose information.
+B. The parties to whom we disclose information.

-Rights of California consumers.
+D. Rights of California consumers under the CPRA.

 How to submit a verifiable consumer request and exercise your rights